 As the radiator grilles of its racing cars evolved, the Brand also paid great attention to styling the grilles of its road cars.
-One example is the Maserati A6 from the late forties, with its distinctive chromed grille that emphasized the car’s impressive front end.
+One example is the Maserati A6 from the late forties, with its distinctive chromed grille that emphasised the car’s impressive front end.
 On some versions, such as the A6G/2000, the grille also included the Trident logo, placed in the centre and highlighted by its chromed finish.

 As the years passed, the cars’ power increased and engineers needed better cooling solutions.

 In the Sixties and Seventies, as the design of the cars became more streamlined, radiator grilles varied a great deal from model to model.
-The radiator grille on the Ghibli had a chromed surround and a Trident badge in the middle, while the Indy did not have a grille as such, since the engine was cooled by a number of air inlets in the underside of the nose.
+The radiator grille on the Ghibli had a chromed surround and a Trident badge in the middle, while the Indi did not have a grille as such, since the engine was cooled by a number of air inlets in the underside of the nose.

 Radiator grilles continued to evolve in the 1980s, with angular car features combined with simple but striking grilles, as in the case of the Maserati Biturbo.